oSamuDa/RestShooter/README.md

 First Step
 ----------

-You need to create fil, by convention we will give it an '.stp' extension.
+You need to create file, by convention we will give it an '.stp' extension.
 The following exemple is for a login which must be reusable so it is the first one to create as a step.

 ```javascript
 {